CAS rules FIFA wrong to fine Mexico for fans' gay slur chant

 Mexico appealed against fines totaling 35,000 Swiss francs ($35,250) for the chants at games against El Salvador in November 2015 and Canada in March 2016.

-CAS said it canceled those fines while upholding warnings which were also imposed by FIFA.
+CAS says it cancels those fines while upholding warnings imposed by FIFA.

-FIFA fines in nine subsequent similar cases at World Cup qualifiers – with fines totaling around an additional 100,000 Swiss francs ($100,700) – remain in force.

-Fans in Mexico typically use the chant, which translates as ”male prostitute,” to insult opposing goalkeepers as they take a goal kick.
-Widely considered a slur, some argue there is no discriminatory intent.

 - AFC